- Everyone seems to understand DRY is good at the program level, but they don’t seem to understand it at the community

 1. Why is there more than one unix/linux package manager?
 Do we really need a different package manager with the same commands but renamed for each programming language?
-Do we really need a distinct package manager for each distro?
-Rhetorical question — No. We don’t.
+Why do we need a distinct package manager for each distro?

-This leads to a scenario where “learning a language” is more about learning the library than anything else (e.g. “How do timezones work again in PHP?”)
+This leads to a scenario where “learning a language” is more about learning the libraries than anything else (e.g. “How do timezones work again in PHP?”)

 3. Did MongoDB really need to exist as as a standalone application?
-What if MongoDB had simply been a storage engine.
-The concept of a datastore that adapts its schema on-the-fly and drops relations for speed is okay, but there’s no reason the entire data-storage technology has to be reinvented to allow this.
-There’s no reason the entire query syntax has to be reinvented.
-There’s no reason the security policy has to be reinvented and all the DB drivers.
+What if MongoDB had simply been a storage engine?
+The concept of a datastore that adapts its schema on-the-fly and drops relations for speed is okay, but does that justify creating an entirely new data-storage technology to that end?
+This means millions of engineers learning a new query syntax for a potentially temporary technology.
+Same with the security policy, all the DB drivers.
 There’s no reason all the tools to get visibility (sql pro) and backup the database need to be reinvented.
 Plus, if it were just a storage engine, migrating tables to InnoDB would be easier.

-The same point holds for cassandra (which is basically mysql with sharding built in), elastic search, and even kafka (basically just WAL of mysql without columns).
+The same point holds for cassandra (which is basically mysql with sharding and more sophisticated replication built in), elastic search, and even kafka (basically just WAL of mysql without columns).
 For example, a kafka topic could be seen as a table with the columns: offset, value.
 Remember storage engines can process different variations on SQL to handle any special functionality or performance characteristics as-needed (I do recognize what I’m describing is easier said than done, but recommend it nonetheless).

 4. Overly-specialized technologies should not exist (unless built directly around a general technology).
 You ever see a fancy dinner-set, where for “convenience” people are offered 5 forks and spoons, each one meant to be used slightly differently for a slightly different task?
 That’s how I feel about overly-specialized technologies.
 For example, people seem to love job queues.
-All job queues should be built on top of a SQL backend so that engineers get the normal benefits
+What if all job queues were implemented on top of a SQL backend so that engineers get the normal benefits: